ajaykumarns/ajaykumarns.github.io/content/about.md

 - Malaysia

 ## 🏭 What I'm building
- https://sonictext.xyz - Smart transcripts for your audio/video content
+ - https://sonictext.xyz - Smart transcripts for your audio/video content
+ - https://pdfmagix.com - Powerful PDF tools designed to streamline your document workflow with precision and simplicity.